-Theorem 2 (testing asymmetric graphs with small connected components (in the bounded-degree graph model)): The query complexity of $\epsilon$ -testing whether an n-vertex graph is asymmetric and has connected components of size poly(log n) is at most $\widetilde{O}(n^{0.5}/\epsilon)$ and at least $\widetilde{\Omega}(n^{0.5-O(\epsilon)})$ .
-In particular, the query complexity of $o(1/\log n)$ -testing asymmetry is at least $\widetilde{\Omega}(n^{0.5})$ .
+Theorem 1.3 (testing asymmetric graphs with small connected components (in the boundeddegree graph model)): The query complexity of ε -testing whether an n-vertex graph is asymmetric and has connected components of size poly(log n) is at most $\tilde{O}(n^{0.5}/\epsilon)$ and at least $\tilde{\Omega}(n^{0.5-O(\epsilon)})$.
 Furthermore, the upper bound holds for one-sided error testers, whereas the lower bound holds also for general (i.e., two-sided error) testers.

-The results generalize to graphs with connected components of size at most $s(n) = \Omega(\log n)$ , but in that case the gap between the upper and lower bounds is $\operatorname{poly}(s(n))$ .
-Note that, for $s(n) = o((\log n)/\log\log n)$ , the testing problem is trivial, since the number of bounded-degree s-vertex graphs is smaller than $\exp(O(s\log s))$ .

-Hence, our state of knowledge is analogous to the state of knowledge regarding (both versions of) the graph isomorphism testing problem.
-For all (three) problems, we essentially know the query complexity for the special case in which all connected components in the graph are small (i.e., have poly-logarithmic size), but we are otherwise ignorant about the general case: In particular, do testers of sublinear query complexity exist for these problems (in the general case)?
-Or, on the other hand, is the general case harder than the special case?
+The results generalize to graphs with connected components of size at most $s(n) = \Omega(\log n)$, but in that case the gap between the upper and lower bounds is poly(s(n)).
+Note that, for $s(n) = o((\log n)/\log \log n)$, the testing problem is trivial, since the number of bounded-degree s-vertex graphs is smaller than $exp(O(s \log s))$.1 Hence, Theorem 1.3 is analogous to the state of knowledge regarding (both versions of) the graph isomorphism testing problem.2 For all (three) problems, we essentially know the query complexity for the related property that also postulates small connected components (i.e., of poly-logarithmic size), but know little about the original property: In particular, do testers of sublinear query complexity exist for these problems (in the original property)?
+Or, on the other hand, is the original property harder than the restricted one?